 Business continuity planning and disaster recovery policy are like partners that help a business stay safe and running smoothly.
 Business continuity services ensure that a business can keep doing its essential tasks, like talking to customers and getting work done.
 It’s important even if something terrible, like a disaster, happens.

-If something goes wrong, disaster recovery and business continuity focus on fixing the technical stuff, like computers and data.
-Its job is to get things back to normal quickly.
+If something goes wrong, disaster recovery and business continuity focus on fixing the technical stuff, like computers and data, to get things back to normal quickly.
 These two plans work together.
-Business continuity services need a disaster recovery policy to ensure everything stays on track, and disaster recovery helps business continuity strategy by fixing technical problems quickly.
+Business continuity services need a disaster recovery policy to ensure everything stays on track, and disaster recovery helps business continuity strategies by fixing technical problems quickly.
 Ultimately, these plans help businesses stay safe, keep working well, and get back up and running if something unexpected happens.

 Useful link: What is a Disaster Recovery Plan?
 How Confident Are You in Implementing it?